 This class will help you develop data mining and social media analysis skills using Python 3.
 It will also ask you to think critically about the ethical use of social media data.
 This is a hands-on, interdisciplinary data analytics class for those who have at least a casual familiarity with Python.
 If you haven’t taken a course on Python, you will want to complete “Learn Python the Hard Way” tutorials ($30) or a Codecademy course ($20-$40) on Python 3 on your own before this class.
 As a Digital Humanities course, it considers how social media has been used to support social justice and political change movements, the ways in which social media data is currently used by corporate entities, and engages in the discussion of ethical data usage.
-The course is organized around three projects that involve data collection, analysis, and presentation using the techniques learned in the class.
+The course is organized around three projects that involve data collection, analysis, and presentation using the techniques learned in the class at bon-vpn.

 This course will guide you in developing fundamental digital research skills, including how to: